Great Smoky Mountains National Park Implements Vehicle-Free Wednesdays in Cades Cove

 Do you want to explore Cades Cove without all the congestion?
 Now you can!
-The Great Smoky Mountains National Park announced “Vehicle-Free Wednesdays” from June 17 through September 30.
+The Great Smoky Mountains National Park announced “Vehicle-Free Wednesdays” back in 2020, but the pilot program is continuing into 2021.
 This gives cyclists and pedestrians a chance to enjoy time in Cades Cove all to themselves!
 We’ve gathered all the info we can on Vehicle-Free Wednesdays in Cades Cove.

 Behind-the-Scenes Look at Vehicle-Free Wednesdays

 The first Vehicle-Free Wednesday was June 17, 2020, and visitors took the opportunity to explore on foot and bike without any car traffic.
 Visitors weren’t the only ones who loved the lack of car traffic, however.
 The black bears seemed to enjoy not having any cars in Cades Cove too!
 Watch the video from WVLT below to see how the black bears reacted to not having any cars around, and get a behind-the-scenes look at Vehicle-Free Wednesdays in Cades Cove!

 Cades Cove is closed to vehicle traffic every Wednesday through September 1.
 This gives cyclists and pedestrians a chance to explore Cades Cove without congested areas interfering with their experiences.
 The initiative will also allow staff and volunteers to better support visitor programs instead of having to focus on traffic management.
 Mobility-assisted devices will also be welcomed on the Vehicle-Free Wednesdays in Cades Cove!

 Vehicles will still be allowed on the Cades Cove Loop Road the remaining 6 days of the week, and 7 days a week from October through April.